CHEM-PHYS-X684/python-package-best-practices/_episodes/12-CI-legacy.md

 tests pass), Travis runs `codecov`, which send statistics of our test coverage automatically to Codecov.io.
 Neat!

-Back to the Codecov `molecool` report page, the sunburst plot gives a hierachical view of our project and its coverage.
+Back to the Codecov `my_repo` report page, the sunburst plot gives a hierachical view of our project and its coverage.

 <br />